sammancoaching/ensemble-machine/README.md

 The outbound rules that come by default seem to be ok - should allow all traffic on all ports for ipv4.

-## How to create a new practice machine that uses JetBrains Projector
+## Create a new practice machine that uses JetBrains Projector

-    python summon.py
+Use this script:

-... then follow the instructions.
+    python summon.py --help

 ## How to login to a summoned machine